ngx-lottie/ngx-lottie/README.md

   }

   stop(): void {
-    this.ngZone.runOutsideAngular(() => this.animationItem.stop());
+    this.ngZone.runOutsideAngular(() => {
+      this.animationItem.stop();
+    });
   }

   play(): void {
-    this.ngZone.runOutsideAngular(() => this.animationItem.play());
+    this.ngZone.runOutsideAngular(() => {
+      this.animationItem.play();
+    });
   }
 }
 ```

-## Server side rendering
+## Server-side rendering

-By default, `lottie` will load your `json` file with animation data every time you create an animation.
+By default, `lottie-web` will load your JSON file with animation data every time you create an animation.
 You may have some problems with the connection, so there may be some delay or even timeout.
-It's worth loading animation data only once and cache it on the client side, so every time you create an animation — the animation data will be retrieved from cache.
+It's worth loading animation data only once and cache it on the client-side, so every time you create an animation — `ngx-lottie` will retrieve the animation data from the cache.

 `ngx-lottie/server` package gives you the opportunity to preload animation data and cache it using `TransferState`.

 ### How2?

-TL;DR - see `integration` folder.
+TL;DR - see the `integration` folder.

 Import the `LottieServerModule` into your `AppServerModule`: